-As a philanthropist and collector of modern and contemporary art, Gund currently serves on the board of directors for Chess in the Schools, New York; Cleveland Museum of Art; Foundation for Contemporary Arts, New York; Foundation for Art and Preservation in Embassies, Washington, D.C.; and the Morgan Library and Museum, New York, among others.
-She is cofounder and chair of the Center for Curatorial Leadership, New York and an honorary trustee of Independent Curators International, New York as well as the Museum of Contemporary Art, Cleveland.
-Gund served on the board of the Robert Rauschenberg Foundation from 2009 to 2013, having been elected by Rauschenberg.
+A philanthropist and collector of modern and contemporary art, Ms. Gund serves on the boards of MoMA PS1, the Cleveland Museum of Art, the Foundation for Art and Preservation in Embassies, and the Morgan Library & Museum.
+She is co-founder and chair emerita of the Center for Curatorial Leadership, trustee emerita of the Barnes Foundation and YoungArts, as well as honorary trustee of Independent Curators International and the Museum of Contemporary Art, Cleveland.

-Excerpt from interview with Agnes Gund by Sara Sinclair, 2015
+Excerpt from Interview with Agnes Gund by Sara Sinclair, 2015

 I think Bed is sort of the essence of Bob because it was done before he started the other Combines [1954–64] and it was done with the élan he had about doing his work, which was just slapping it to say—using that word—together.
 Making it what was there and really the Duchampian background that he and Jasper [Johns] had together because they were very close in those early years. . . .
 I think Bob’s work has only become, since his death, a little bit more recognized for not only its variety, but also its fineness—its really break-through-it-ness or whatever you call it.
 The Bed really epitomizes that because nobody had really done it in the same way, just attached something else to a painting and called it a painting.
 Really in the end it’s a sculpture, I think.
 But I think that’s what makes it all the more enticing because it is sculpture-like—